Analysis of Poem "Traveling Through The Dark" by William Stafford

 William Stafford and Traveling Through The Dark

 Traveling Through The Dark is a deceptively simple poem which records the actions of a driver who finds a deer, killed on the road by a previous car.
-This deer turns out to be pregnant and this fact plays on the mind of the helper, who wants to keep the road safe yet cannot stop thinking about the calf, still warm inside the mother.
+The deer turns out to be pregnant and this fact plays on the mind of the helper, who wants to keep the road safe yet cannot stop thinking about the fawn, still warm inside the mother.

 William Stafford based his poem on an actual incident which he was involved in on the road in Oregon state one time.
 He used this experience to try and work out in the poem just exactly what his role should be.

 In his own quiet and conversational way the poet takes the reader into the dark of the night, to the scene of the accident, and explains the situation in quite a straightforward manner.
 Surely the deer should be moved, rolled off the road and down into the river.
 That way, oncoming drivers won't have to swerve to avoid the deer, causing danger to themselves and others?

 - This is a poem with a major theme - that of Nature versus technology, modern life against the wilderness.
 It encourages the reader to think about their own position in the great scheme of things.

 On the surface the poem is a traditional offering - four quatrains and a couplet - but delve deeper and there is much more to discover, as in many of William Stafford's poems.